pjechris/Akane/README.md

 # Akane

-Akane helps you building better iOS native apps by using MVVM design pattern.
+Akane helps you building better iOS native apps by leveraging an **MVVM** design pattern.

-Focus is to provide you :
+The main goal of Akane is to provide you with:

-- A safe environment to minimize code mistakes as much as possible.
+- A safe environment conceived to **minimize bad coding practices** as much as possible
-- Team conflict "free".
-You're working on a different feature than your team members?
-Then you should be free of Git merging issues.
-- A feature-oriented architecture.
-Adding/maintining features should be easy.
+- A **feature-oriented** architecture.
+Adding/maintaining features is easy with Akane
+- A fine-grained **Separation of Concerns**, which translates to
+	- much less merge conflicts
-- SoC (Separation of Concern) so that you know where code belongs to.
+	- a deeper knowledge of your code

 # Getting started

-## What is different from classic iOS MVC?
+## What are the main differences from the classic iOS MVC pattern?

 Not a lot changes actually.
-You still have your usual *M*odel, *V*iew and ViewController classes.
+You still have your usual **M**odel, **V**iew and **V**iewController classes.

-However we did added a fourth class: *V*iew*M*odel, hence the MVVM pattern.
+However we did add a fourth class: **V**iew**M**odel, hence the **MVVM** pattern.

-How does it change you way of coding?
-Well it's pretty simple:
+How does it improve your way of coding?
+Well, that's pretty simple:
-- All the *business* logic that you used to put into ViewController should be reported into ViewModel
+- All the *business* logic that you used to write into the ViewControllers shall now be moved to the ViewModels
-- All the *layout* logic you used to put into ViewController should be reported into a custom View
+- All the *layout* logic you used to put into the ViewController should now be moved to a View

-Not that hard, yeah?
+Not that hard, huh?

 ## Installation